What makes a good scientific abstract?

 Don’t hesitate to polish the style of your abstract.
 Most readers will start your article by reading its abstract, so it needs to make a good impression.
 How can you do this?

-Make sure that a lay audience understands it (this advice is especially relevant if you intend to publish your paper in a generalist journal).
+• Ensure that a lay audience can understand it (this advice is especially relevant if you intend to publish your paper in a generalist journal).

 Applying these four actions to the whole paper is a lot of work, but it only takes a few minutes for an abstract.
 And it’s the best way to learn and make these rules your own.
 See here for more style tips.